It’s not always easy to recognize, when your vehicle is suffering from possible engine damage.

 - Spark plugs can build deposits with time.
-Inconsistent spark plug firing means you’re likely to misfire.
-As a result, maintaining clean plugs doesn’t result in a loss of power.
+Inconsistent spark plug firing means, you’re likely to misfire.
+So, maintaining clean plugs, doesn’t result in a loss of power.

 Carbon Deposits On The Piston

 - If deposits build on the piston or cylinder walls, these deposits can create hot spots.
-Because, These hot spots can result in engine knock if conditions allow for it.
-So, If the engine is capable, it will retard the ignition timing to reduce the likelihood of knock.
+Consequently, these hot spots can result in engine knock, if conditions allow for it.
+So, if the engine is capable, it will retard the ignition timing to reduce the likelihood of knock.

 There Is Smoke Coming From Your Exhaust

 There are several reasons why your exhaust could be producing smoke.
-The colour of the smoke can give you an idea of what is causing the problem.
+Consequently, the color of the smoke can give you an idea of what is causing the problem.

 If the smoke is black, it means that your engine is having incomplete combustion; which leads to burning too much fuel.

 - Malfunctioning sensors.